-You should know that the WHO, i.e., World Health Organization notes that diabetes will be the seven main cause death by the year 2030.
+The WHO, i.e., World Health Organization notes that diabetes will be the seven main cause death by the year 2030.

 Type 2 diabetes, which was previously known by the name adult-onset or non-insulin-dependent actually occurs due to ineffective insulin use in the body.

 As a matter of fact, it has been shown that simple lifestyle changes such as following a healthy and balanced diet, getting enough sleep and exercising on a regular basis can help manage this diabetes.